SurabhiSood/AnalysisListings/README.md

 ### Goal
-I wanted to create an app which presents the exploratory data analysis for AirBnBs @ Axheville.To view the app,click [here](https://surabhisood-project2.herokuapp.com/).
+I wanted to create an app which presents the exploratory data analysis for AirBnBs @ Asheville.To view the app,click [here](https://surabhisood-project2.herokuapp.com/).

 ### Process
 I started with sourcing the data from [insideairbnb](http://insideairbnb.com/get-the-data.html).
 Post data extraction, I had three major tasks at hand, one was to clean the data, second was to transform it into easy visualization and finaly to upload it on cloud.